vinodjayachandran/WebCrawl/README.md

 # WebCrawl
-Crawls a list of URLs and provide HTML content
+Crawls multiple URLs -> Download their HTML content -> Extract info and save it as JSON

 ### Limitations
 1. Doesn't Crawl pages which needs user login